teocci/GlassfishServer/README.md

   ls -lrt java*
   ```

   SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are protocols designed to help protect the privacy and integrity of data while it is being transferred across a network.
-SSLv3 (or simply SSL 3) is not safe anymore, that's why we will disable SSL in step 6.
-Security configuration before first startup (see below).
+SSLv3 (or simply SSL 3) is not safe anymore, that's why we will disable SSL in step [6.
+Security configuration before first startup][0.6] (see below).
 However, if you run Glassfish with a standard JRE you will realize soon that only 128-bit ciphers suites are supported in your Glassfish.
 It is quite easy to enable cipher suites with more than 128-bit encryption, i.e. 256-bit AES.
 The restriction in Glassfish comes from the fact that Glassfish uses what ever is supported by the underlying JSSE.
-To enable 256-bit cipher suites we need to download the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 8 and copy them to /usr/local/jdk1.8.0/jre/lib/security/ (all Java gurus should know that step very well).
+To enable 256-bit cipher suites we need to download [the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 8][2.0] and copy them to /usr/local/jdk1.8.0/jre/lib/security/ (all Java gurus should know that step very well).
 The following commands assume that you have downloaded the JCE archive with a browser to your local machine and saved it to ~/Downloads:
   Bash commands for enabling Java Cryptography Extension (JCE) Unlimited Strength:

   ```
-  #upload jce to ubuntu server via scp (assuming you have scp, else upload somehow else...)
+  #if you dont't have "unzip" installed run this here first
-  #(replace myuser with your ubuntu user and ipAddressOfUbuntuServer with the ip address of you ubuntu server)
+  sudo apt-get install unzip

-  scp ~/Downloads/jce_policy-8.zip myuser@ipAddressOfUbuntuServer:downloads
+  #download and unzip the jce to the ubuntu server
-  #now the archive is on the ubuntu server at /home/myuser/downloads
+  wget --no-check-certificate --no-cookies --header "Cookie: oraclelicense=accept-securebackup-cookie" http://download.oracle.com/otn-pub/java/jce/8/jce_policy-8.zip unzip jce_policy-8.zip

   #now we execute the next commands on the ubuntu server
   #first, backup old files